Ar tonelico II: Melody of Metafalica

 This option allows you to view various animated states from battle sprites.

-See if there is anymore unused areas here.
+See if there are any more unused areas here.
+QvMaps 529+ are noted below.

 A debug level select option.
 You can choose any map to enter here.